talkable/talkable-docs/source/advanced_features.rst

      - Let your customers share specific items that they’ve purchased and pass product details along with purchase data

+   * - :ref:`Integrating Events <advanced_features/events>`
+     - Fits SaaS, subscription-based, and other businesses that require integrating additional events to build more advanced referral logics on top of regular purchases.

    * - :ref:`Pass custom user data <advanced_features/passing_custom_data>`
      - Pass additional data to Talkable to operate with it inside campaigns